katcipis/sophia/notes/articles/hints-principles-computer-system-design.md

 ## Simplicity

-Most of the advice on simplicity is very sound, but I just loved the quotes used, so I feel compeled to quote the quotes =P.
+Most of the advice on simplicity is very sound specialy because things are presented as tradeoffs, opposing forces taht you should never just chose one and stick with it forever, but I just loved the quotes used on the beginning, so I feel compeled to quote the quotes =P.

 ```